 Duff worries that attacks by the AFL-CIO and top labor intellectuals on the growing non-traditional strike wave inspired by the Black Lives Matter movement could dissuade workers from communities of color from getting more involved in the labor movement.

-At a time when the viral nature of the Black Lives Matter movement is inspiring strikes across the country, Duff says it’s time for labor leaders to finally listen to Black and Brown workers and stop downplaying the significance of the Black Lives Matters inspired strike wave.
+At a time when the viral nature of the Black Lives Matter movement is inspiring strikes across the country, Duff says it’s time for labor leaders to finally listen to black workers and stop downplaying the significance of the Black Lives Matters inspired strike wave.

 “It unnecessarily siphons enthusiasm out of the labor movement along racial lines,” exclaims a frustrated Duff.